CuckooEXE/cuckooexe.github.io/_posts/2021-05-05-MouseTrap.md

 ## AutoUpdate

 While I was looking for the encryption algorithm, I found the autoupdating subroutine.
-It looks like updates are checked through this instruction: `AutoUpdater.Start("http://www.remotemouse.net/autoupdater/AutoUpdater.NET_AppCast_RM.xml", null);` But wait a minute, that's HTTP, **not** HTTPS, so that means an attacker could machine-in-middle that URL and potentially deploy a malicious executable to the target machine.
+It looks like updates are checked through this instruction: `AutoUpdater.Start("http://www.remotemouse.net/autoupdater/AutoUpdater.NET_AppCast_RM.xml", null);` But wait a minute, that's HTTP, **not** HTTPS, so that means an attacker could machine-in-the-middle that URL and potentially deploy a malicious executable to the target machine.

 To test this out, I'll change the `C:\Windows\System32\drivers\etc\hosts` file to point `remotemouse.net` to my Kali VM, then I'll run a Python Flask web server with the following files `/downloads/RemoteMouse.exe` and `/autoupdater/AutoUpdater.NET_AppCast_RM.xml`.
 Of course, I'll be manually building/creating these files to host my own "malicious" content.
 The easiest way I can think of to make an executable do something that's noticeable when it executes is a `MessageBox` in Windows.
 So I created a simple message to pop up and let me know the binary was executed: